New York City synagogue tunnel incident: Incident

 On the afternoon of January 8, 2024, a group of yeshiva students, reported to be Chabad messianics, attempted to protect the hidden passageways after a cement truck arrived to fill the tunnel.
 The men were seen tearing up wood paneling and throwing wooden pews while others ran into the tunnel to stop it from being filled.
 The New York City Police Department responded after receiving reports of a "disorderly group" outside the building.

 Many refused to come out of the tunnel, and as a result, police arrested nine people.
 Those arrested were between the ages of 19 and 22.
 Of those arrested, five were later arraigned in front of a Brooklyn judge on charges including criminal mischief, reckless endangerment, and obstructing governmental administration.
 The five men, who were described by their lawyer as being Israeli citizens studying to become rabbis, all pleaded not guilty and were released without bail until a future court date.
 Seven other individuals were given summonses on lesser charges.
 In April 2024, thirteen men were arraigned on charges relating to the incident.
 Six defendants subsequently pleaded guilty.
+On October 31, thirteen Israelis, aged between 18 to 21 years old, were indicted by a New York court for their involvement in digging the tunnel and ordered nine of the accused passports to be confiscated.
 Six more defendants accepted a plea bargain in January 2025, while four defendants refused to accept a plea deal and were set to be tried in April 2025.